typhonjs-demos-deploy-electron/electron-backbone-parse-es6-todos-improved/README.md

 More documentation and tutorial coming soon.
 The basic installation steps:

-- Install Node
+- Install Node (only once as necessary)
-- Install Gulp globally "npm install gulp -g" (if necessary)
+- Install Gulp globally "npm install gulp -g" (only once as necessary)
-- Install JSPM / SystemJS globally "npm install jspm -g" (if necessary)
+- Install JSPM / SystemJS globally "npm install jspm -g" (only once as necessary)
 - Check out the source repo.
 - Run "npm install" from the local copy directory. (post install script will run `jspm install` automatically)
 - If using WebStorm or an IDE which can import Gulp tasks then import them.